Creating a Successful Debt Management Plan

 You probably have questions.
 What is a debt-management plan?
 Simply put, it’s a way to get control over your debt.
 Does a debt-management plan work?
 That answer is up to you.

-The first step toward defeating your debt could be to lay it all out on the table—and we mean ALL of it.
-The average total household debt in America, including credit cards, mortgages, car payments, and everything else, hovered at just over $50,000 in 2018.
+The first step toward defeating your debt could be to lay it all out on the table, and we mean ALL of it.
+The average total household debt in America, including credit cards, mortgages, car payments, and everything else, hovered at $101,915 in 2022, according to Experian.
 For some, that total number could be a real slap in the face.
 (It’s okay to ugly cry.)

-One way to get to your total debt amount is to gather every statement, every bill, and every outstanding balance and input them all in one place, such as a spreadsheet or an app like SoFi Relay.
-(Pro tip: This might be a good time to gather all your logins and passwords in one safe place, too.)
+One way to get to your total debt amount is to gather every statement, every bill, and every outstanding balance and input them all in one place, such as a spreadsheet or a spending tracker.

 One helpful way to make sure you’re looking at all your debts could be to scroll through your bank statements to look for recurring payments, especially if they’re set up on auto-pay.
 Another is to compare your list of debts to your credit report.